 My research specialty is design and synthesis of functional materials for energy-associated applications.
-Specifically, my research projects can be divided into three categories:
+Specifically, my research involves three main projects:

-1. [Primary] Carbonaceous materials for supercapacitors Supercapacitors are charge storage devices capable of charging and discharging at much faster rates (e.g., in seconds) than conventional batteries (typically in hours).
-They are used in complement to solar cells for electricity storage, or lithium-ion batteries to power electric vehicles.
-Operations of lifts, emergency doors, back-up power stations and race cars depend on supercapacitors in some cases.
-Below are two videos showing laboratory-made supercapacitors can power a timer (upper) and a red light-emitting diode (bottom).
+1. [Primary] Carbonaceous materials for supercapacitors Supercapacitors are charge storage devices capable of charging and discharging at much faster rates (in seconds) than conventional batteries (in hours).
+They are used in operations of lifts, emergency doors, back-up power stations and race cars, and in compliment to solar cells for electricity storage or lithium-ion batteries to power electric vehicles.
+Below are two videos showing laboratory-made supercapacitors that power a timer (upper) and a red light-emitting diode (bottom).

 Light-weight supporting substrates for pseudo-capacitors.
-My research focuses on development of light-weight carbon-based substrates for pseudo-capacitors that are alternative to the conventional metal-based substrates.
+My research focuses on the development of light-weight carbon-based substrates for pseudo-capacitors alternative to the conventional metal-based substrates.
 These substrates have improved the gravimetric energy and power densities of pseudo-capacitors.
-Representative research works include the 3D graphene scaffold that can serve as an excellent light-weight scaffold for manganese dioxide [Nano Lett., 15, 3189-3194 (2015)], and a block-copolymer-derived porous carbon fibers for manganese dioxide [Nat.
+Representative research works include the 3D graphene scaffold serving as a light-weight scaffold for manganese dioxide [Nano Lett., 15, 3189-3194 (2015)], and block-copolymer-derived porous carbon fibers for compositing with manganese dioxide nanosheets [Nat.
 Commun., 10, 675 (2019)].

 Collaborators: Prof. Yat Li (Professor in University of California, Santa Cruz) Dr. Marcus A. Worsley (Staff Scientist in Lawrence Livermore National Lab); Dr. Cheng Zhu (Staff Scientist in Lawrence Livermore National Lab); Prof. Xihong Lu (Associate Professor in Sun Yat-sen University, Guangdong, China); Dr. Teng Zhai (Assistant Professor in Nanjing University of Science and Technology, Nanjing, China); Prof. Xiaoxia Liu (Professor in Northeastern University, Shenyang, China); Prof. Feng Zhang (Associate Professor in Yancheng Institute of Technology, Yancheng, China)

-3. Semiconductors for solar-driven photo-electrochemical water splitting Water splitting using solar light and semiconductors is an environmentally benign way to obtain hydrogen fuel, an emission-free, clean energy source.
-Solar harvesting represents the very first step of the solar water splitting.
-We aim at making semi-conductors that can achieve state-of-the-art performance as well as addressing fundamental limitations of semiconductors, such as the poor electrical conductivity of hematite and the narrow light-absorption wavelength spectrum of titania.
-We recently discovered that the titanium dioxide, a transition metal oxide believed to be a very stable photo-anode, experienced an apparent decay in photo-current after a prolonged working duration.
+3. Semiconductors for solar-driven photo-electrochemical water splitting Water splitting with solar light and semiconductors is an environmentally benign and sustainable way to obtain hydrogen fuel, an emission-free energy source.
+Solar harvesting represents the very first step of solar water splitting.
+We aim at making semi-conductors to achieve state-of-the-art performance as well as addressing fundamental drawbacks of semiconductors, such as the poor electrical conductivity of hematite and the narrow light-absorption wavelength spectrum of titania.
+We recently discovered that the titanium dioxide, a transition metal oxide believed to be a stable photo-anode, experienced an apparent decay in photo-current after a prolonged working duration.
 We revealed that the instability was caused by photo-hole corrosion.
-Such instability can be alleviated through addition of hole scavengers, e.g., methane, into electrolytes [Nano Lett., 15, 7051-7057 (2015)].
+Such instability can be alleviated through addition of hole scavengers, e.g., methanol, into electrolytes [Nano Lett., 15, 7051-7057 (2015)].
 Collaborators: Prof. Xihong Lu (Associate Professor in Sun Yat-sen University, Guangzhou, China); Prof. Gongming Wang (Professor in University of Science and Technology, China, Hefei, China)

-4. Heteroatom-Doped Carbon-based Materials as Efficient Catalysts This project actively explores hierarchically porous carbon materials doped with oxygen, nitrogen, sulfur atoms etc. with as well as carbon/guest materials composites for a variety of catalytic applications: oxygen reduction reaction, carbon dioxide reduction, sulfur removal, hydrogen evolution reaction and oxygen evolution reaction.
-One representative work is the hierarchially porous carbon foams derived from annealing chitosan, the second to the most abundant bio-polymers, in a blend gas atmosphere of ammonia and nitrogen gases [ACS Appl.
+4. Heteroatom-Doped Carbon-based Materials as Efficient Catalysts This project actively explores hierarchically porous carbon materials doped with oxygen, nitrogen, sulfur atoms etc as well as uniquely porous structures for catalytic applications including: oxygen reduction reaction (ORR), carbon dioxide reduction (CO2RR), sulfur removal, hydrogen evolution reaction (HER) and oxygen evolution reaction (OER).
+One representative work is the hierarchially porous carbon foams derived by carbonizing chitosan, the second to the most abundant bio-polymers, in a gas atmosphere blending ammonia and nitrogen [ACS Appl.
 Energy Mater.
 1, 5043-5053 (2018)].